davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-implementing-the-overview-usercontrol.md

 <script src="https://gist.github.com/3728068.js?file=s1.cs"></script>

 And with that, our UserGroupsPresenter is done.
 All we need to do now, is the View.
 Lets start with the XAML.
-Gotta warn you though, i'm not good at XAML.
-I truly dislike it as a 'language' and i really hate having to edit XAML in Visual Studio which just seems much slower than it needs to be.
+Gotta warn you though, I'm not good at XAML.
+I truly dislike it as a 'language' and I really hate having to edit XAML in Visual Studio which just seems much slower than it needs to be.
 So, keep that in mind if you spot XAML that isn't quite up to standard ;)

 <script src="https://gist.github.com/3728068.js?file=s2.xaml"></script>

 Nothing special here.
-The only thing that might surprise people here is that i'm using regular, old-school event handlers to deal with user events.
+The only thing that might surprise people here is that I'm using regular, old-school event handlers to deal with user events.
 I don't really see the benefit in using the command pattern that so many MVVM users advocate.
-In a lot of MVVM implementations, those commands simply delegate to methods on the ViewModel, essentially turning them in glorified method calls with the only benefit (though i'd argue it's not actually a benefit) that they are defined in XAML and that you don't need to put those method calls in the code-behind.
+In a lot of MVVM implementations, those commands simply delegate to methods on the ViewModel, essentially turning them in glorified method calls with the only benefit (though I'd argue it's not actually a benefit) that they are defined in XAML and that you don't need to put those method calls in the code-behind.
 Again, there is no <em>real</em> problem with a little bit of code in the View and avoiding it at all costs is <em>simply not necessary</em>.
-In other MVVM implementations, they contain actual logic but i prefer to have that stuff in the Presenter, especially since that logic typically requires state which you already have in the Presenter anyway.
+In other MVVM implementations, they contain actual logic but I prefer to have that stuff in the Presenter, especially since that logic typically requires state which you already have in the Presenter anyway.

 The code-behind of this View looks like this:

 <script src="https://gist.github.com/3728068.js?file=s3.cs"></script>

-As you can see, apart from writing code to expand all items in the TreeView (again, i can't for the life of me understand why something like this isn't available out of the box in a UI framework but hey, i guess that's just me) there's nothing special going on here.
+As you can see, apart from writing code to expand all items in the TreeView (again, I can't for the life of me understand why something like this isn't available out of the box in a UI framework but hey, I guess that's just me) there's nothing special going on here.
 In fact, it's quite simple.
 As is the rest of the code we wrote.